eduvpn/documentation/PORT_SHARING.md

         'tcp/443',
     ],

-In `vpnProtoPorts` we make OpenVPN listen on `tcp/1195` and NOT on `tcp/443` as the sslh will listen there later and forward connections to `tcp/443` to this port internally (and to the web server, depending on what makes the request).
+In `vpnProtoPorts` we make OpenVPN listen on `tcp/1195` and NOT on `tcp/443`, we need `tcp/443` for sslh to listen on.
+It will forward connections to `tcp/443` to `tcp/1195` internally (or to the web server, depending on what makes the request).

 You _may_ also want to modify the `range` setting.
 For 4 OpenVPN processes we recommend to use a `/24` IP range.
-For the IPv6 range nothing needs to change.
+For the IPv6 range nothing needs to change as the default is a `/64` which is big enough.

 ## Web Server